yt-project/yt/doc/source/visualizing/unstructured_mesh_rendering.rst

    im = ms.annotate_mesh_lines()
    pw.write_png(im, 'hex_mesh_render_perspective.png')

-You can also create scenes that have multiple meshes The ray-tracing infrastructure will keep track of the depth information for each source separately, and composite the final image accordingly.
-In the next example, we should how to render a scene with two meshes on it:
+You can also create scenes that have multiple meshes.
+The ray-tracing infrastructure will keep track of the depth information for each source separately, and composite the final image accordingly.
+In the next example, we show how to render a scene with two meshes on it:

 .. code-block:: python